dotnet/runtime/src/tools/linker/docs/illink-options.md

 ### Treat warnings as errors

-The `--warnasserror` (or `--warnaserror+`) option will make the linker report any warning messages as error messages instead.
-By default, the linker behaves as if the `--warnaserror-` option was used, which causes the linker to report warnings as usual.
+The `--warnasserror` (or `--warnaserror+`) option will make the trimmer report any warning messages as error messages instead.
+By default, the trimmer behaves as if the `--warnaserror-` option was used, which causes the trimmer to report warnings as usual.

 Optionally, you may specify a list of warnings that you'd like to be treated as errors.
 These warnings have to be prepended with `IL` and must be separated by either a comma or semicolon.

 ### Turning off warnings

-The `--nowarn` option prevents the linker from displaying one or more linker warnings by specifying its warning codes.
+The `--nowarn` option prevents the trimmer from displaying one or more trimmer warnings by specifying its warning codes.
 All warning codes must be prepended with `IL` and multiple warnings should be separated with a comma or semicolon.

 ### Control warning versions

-The `--warn VERSION` option prevents the linker from displaying warnings newer than the specified version.
+The `--warn VERSION` option prevents the trimmer from displaying warnings newer than the specified version.
 Valid versions are in the range 0-9999, where 9999 will display all current and future warnings.